Contributing Seeds

 Follow the dry process and seed drying guidelines.
 Where possible, allow the pods to mature fully on the plant and begin to dry down into a crispy state.
 Harvest pods and finish drying the beans -- on a screen, in the sun, in a dehydrator.
 A seed, when struck with a hammer should disintegrate and be dry through, not smash into a patty.
 We want mature seeds, perfectly dry, and free of pests in our collection.

-Beans, Fava - Vicia Faba
+Beans, Fava - Vicia faba

 Steward: Anphlo